nuitrcs/databases_workshop/sql/createdesign.md

 An example might be ministers/secretaries for major departments in a national government -- the set varies from country to country.
 You would have at least three columns: country id, ministry/title, and an ID or name of the person.
 You could do this instead of having a column for each type of minister.

 A variation of this also comes up when you might have observations over time of a variable.
 You might have the entity it's associated with, the data/time indicator, and a value.
 For example, yearly GDP for countries.
 You might have columns country id, year, and GDP value.
-It's much easier to add entries to this over time that to change the structure of the table to keep adding new years over time.
+It's much easier to add entries to this over time than to change the structure of the table to keep adding new years over time.

 ## Normalization